Live in New York

-NEA Grant Allows True Concord to Take 9/11 Tribute to New York in September
+NEA Grant allows True Concord to take 9/11 tribute to New York.

-True Concord’s New York City residency and musical activities are made possible by the $40,000 NEA grant, and a significant gift from Tucson philanthropist Dorothy Vanek and many generous contributions from True Concord supporters.
+True Concord’s New York City residency and musical activities were made possible by a $40,000 NEA grant and a significant gift from Dorothy Dyer Vanek.
+True Concord also received many other generous contributions from supporters.

 Reference Recordings is based in San Francisco, with multiple GRAMMY® awards and a catalog that includes Seattle Symphony, Pittsburgh Symphony, Royal Philharmonic Orchestra and Kronos Quartet.